murdinc/crusher/README.md

 Specs can require other specs, to link smaller building blocks into more complex configurations.
 Check out `hello_word.spec` in the [example-specs](https://github.com/murdinc/crusher/tree/master/example-specs) folder for a simple example.

-By default, **crusher** will look for Specs in the following directories in order, overwriting previously found specs with the same name:
+By default, **crusher** will look for Specs in the following directories, in order, overwriting previously found specs with the same name:

 1. $GOPATH/src/github.com/murdinc/crusher/example-specs/
 2. /etc/crusher/specs/